Travel restrictions are changing across Victoria. Visit the DHHS website for more information about what you can and cannot do at this time.

 Description

-Cape Paterson: The Bay Beach is a very popular snorkelling spot, abundant with sea life and kelp gardens.
+Cape Paterson: The Bay Beach is a very popular snorkeling spot, abundant with sea life and kelp gardens.
 The Bay is protected by a natural rock break, preventing waves from entering; however at times it can be quite crowded, causing poor visibility.
 Surface conditions are best during a southerly wind.
 Safety Note: At times a small rip can be present, so assess the conditions before entering.
 You can find more about beach conditions and safety here.

-Bunurong Marine National Park: All of the beaches along this park are excellent for snorkelling in the right conditions, but the most popular are Eagle’s Nest, Shack Bay and Flat Rocks.
+Bunurong Marine National Park: All of the beaches along this park are excellent for snorkeling in the right conditions, but the most popular are Eagle’s Nest, Shack Bay and Flat Rocks.
 Being a marine national park, fishing is prohibited and therefore marine life is diverse and plentiful.
 Rock ledges and gullies provide excellent skin diving opportunities, and kelp beds lure in different types of rays and Port Jackson sharks, which you can find relaxing under rock ledges.
 The conditions can be rugged and a southerly wind is almost a requirement to smooth off the choppy water.
 Safety Note: Swell can change suddenly, so be alert to your surroundings.
 Only snorkel when the water is flat.

 Kitty Miller Bay: A secluded cove at the base of one of Phillip Island’s extinct volcanoes, the bay is protected by rocky outcrops either side which flatten the swell during calmer conditions and reefs in between.
-Best snorkelling either side of the low tide at a flat swell.
-There is a rock wall barrier in the south west corner which is lively with rays and many types of fish such as Blue Throat Wrasse, Trevally and Leatherjackets.
+Best snorkeling either side of the low tide at a flat swell.
+There is a rock wall barrier in the south west corner which is lively with rays and many types of fish such as Blue Throat Wrasse, Trevally and Leatherjacket.
 Safety Note: You can find more about beach conditions and safety here.

 Beach Safety